Kilenaitor/PinBoard/README.md

 ## Terms

-No code from Pinterest was used in the creation of this application.
+No code from Pinterest was used in the creation of this application. <br>
 Any similarities are 100% coincidence.

-This project was created for educational instruction and may not be used commercially.
+This project was created for educational instruction and is not being used commercially.<br>

-If you have any questions, please email [Kyle Minshall](mailto:kyleminshall@gmail.com).
+If you have any questions, please email [Kyle Minshall](mailto:kyleminshall@gmail.com).<br>